wr1159/stamply/README.md

 ## Sutanpu — "collect the world, one tap at a time"

-Sutanpu turns any NFC sticker at a landmark into a *free* on-chain "stamp".
+Sutanpu turns any landmark into a *free* on-chain "stamp" with an NFC sticker.
 Users open the Sutanpu mobile app, tap a plaque, and an NFT for that place lands in their wallet in ~6 s — **with zero gas paid by the user**.
+Making it perfect for onboarding users.
 All contracts live on **Polkadot Hub's native EVM** AND **Bahamut Horizon Testnet** AND **BaseSepolia** (With ForteRuleEngine), the backend sponsors fees, and the app is built with **Expo + React-Native NFC**.
-No Gas from the user — perfect for first-time visitors.

 ---
 <img src="https://github.com/user-attachments/assets/524545ea-5c96-402c-9f2d-f666d9d3b215" width="300" />